Bendigo campus services

 Born in Melbourne and baptised at St Andrew’s Church of England in Clifton Hill, John made his first commitment to Christ at his confirmation when he was 18 years old.
 Married at St Luke’s Anglican Church in White Hills, he now has two children, a son and a daughter.
 Currently a communicant member of the Parish of Christ’s True Light Church in East Bendigo, John is also a member of the Gideon’s International, Prison Fellowship Victoria and the Victorian Council of Churches Emergency Ministry

 My passion is to find meaning and value in life and this world will be a better place… a simple passion for a fulfilling life.

 “I have seen all the things that are done under the sun; all of them are meaningless, a chasing after the wind.”
 (Eccl.
 1:14)

 A retired engineer, Brian has enjoyed a career in both industry and academia, focussing on the interaction between energy generation and the environment.
 Renewable energy systems are his current interest.
 Brian also holds a Bachelor of Divinity

 Holding a Bachelor of Arts, two Graduate Diplomas and a PhD, Sandra has retired from a career as a psychology lecturer.
 Sandy has also worked in private practice with those attempting to resolve relationship concerns, including parents, carers and those with disabilities.
 She currently facilitates a women’s group exploring self-esteem and confidence.
 Sandy enjoys reading and discussing both light and challenging literature.
-She loves cooking with her husband, and enjoys nothing more than addressing ‘real’ issues with honest and humorous discussion.
+She loves cooking and enjoys nothing more than addressing ‘real’ issues with honest and humorous discussion.